 Pelham is a somewhat small village located in the state of New York.
 With a population of 7,192 people and two associated neighborhoods, Pelham is the 239th largest community in New York.
-Pelham has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Pelham has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Pelham home prices are not only among the most expensive in New York, but Pelham real estate also consistently ranks among the most expensive in America.